Pantechnicon: Use

 Some pantechnicons were drawn by two horses in tandem.
 This seems to have been so as to allow entry to relatively narrow town lanes and such places as the warehouse doorways.
 To give the driver a clear view of obstructions and to enable him to control the lead horse, he was usually seated on the front of the roof.
 When horses were replaced by traction engines the vans gained a new lease of life, being easily adapted to the new form of traction.

 From the early 1900s onward lift-off container bodies were introduced which could be lifted off the chassis and transferred to a rail wagon or to the hold of a ship.

 The value of these vans seems to have been quite quickly appreciated so that removal firms other than The Pantechnicon operated them, sometimes over long distances between towns, a business which was eventually superseded by the spread of the railways.

 Popular culture

 Charles Dickens mentions the Pantechnicon as a place to buy carriages in Pictures from Italy and The Uncommercial Traveler.
+In Chapter 2 of "Our Mutual Friend", the Pantechnicon is mentioned as being the most-likely source of delivering a "bran-new baby" to the new-money family, the Veneerings.

 William Makepeace Thackeray's Vanity Fair (1848) mentions the Pantechnicon as a storage service: